 Much is pleased to announce that Judge David Herndon of the District Court for the Southern District of Illinois has granted final approval to a $250 million settlement in Hale v.
 State Farm Mutual Automobile Insurance Co.
-Alongside co-counsel Robert Clifford of Clifford Law Offices PC, Much Principal Steven P. Blonder represented the plaintiffs: Mark Hale, Todd Shadle and Laurie Loger.
+Alongside co-counsel Robert Clifford of Clifford Law Offices PC, Much principal Steve Blonder represented plaintiffs Mark Hale, Todd Shadle, and Laurie Loger.

 The settlement provides benefits to approximately 4.7 million current and former State Farm policyholders who were members of the class in Avery.

-In addition to Blonder, the Much litigation team included Principals David T. Brown and Jonathan Loew.
+In addition to Blonder, the Much litigation team included principal David Brown.

 “While we’re pleased with the terms of the settlement and what it means for the people affected, there’s more to this victory than the dollar amount.
 For Much, it validates our commitment to take on difficult, complex issues on behalf of our clients,” said Brown.
 “Steve and I are proud to be a part of the team that secured this result.”